toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 - **Errors** : If a request produces one or more errors, the response will return an array of one or more errors.
 If Errors are present, Entity will not be present.

 ## Resources & Endpoints Overview
+* All of Expedia APIs now live under the https://services.expediapartnercentral.com/ domain.
+API  users should make sure to only ever use the fully qualified domain name in their requests to our APIs, and never try to guess/hardcode the IP this address resolves to.
+In order to provide a robust, highly available and scalable solution, Expedia can change the IPs being used without notice.
 * In order to access property information: `/product/properties/{propertyResourceId}`.
 Property resource ID is optional.
 If omitted, the list of active properties assigned to the account will be returned.
 * Room types can be accessed in the context of a property: `/product/properties/{propertyResourceId}/roomTypes/{roomTypeResourceId}`.
 Room type resource ID is optional.
 If omitted, the list of active room types for the property will be returned.
 * Rate plans can be accessed as part of a room type (they belong to a room type): `/product/properties/{propertyResourceId}/roomTypes/{roomTypeResourceId}/ratePlans/{ratePlanResourceId}`.
 Rate plan resource ID is optional.
 If omitted, the list of active rate plans for that room type will be returned.